mucsci-students/2020sp-420-TeamAwesome/README.md

 Prompted to select console view or GUI view after startup

 ### How to Use
-Once UMLeditor is running type "help" and hit enter to print out a list of valid commands and their descriptions.
+Once UMLeditor is running type "help" and hit enter to print out a list of valid commands and their descriptions

 #### Contributors